Chords + Lyrics | Footloose

 It may seem like just A and D chords, but they form tightly crafted chord riffs that can’t be explained without TAB.

 Fortunately, I’ve done the hard work for you.
-Now, all you need to do is practise the parts—here’s a link to that lesson: Footloose – Guitar Lesson with TAB.
+Now, all you need to do is practise the parts—they’re available further down this guitar lesson.

 Once you’ve memorised them, ironically, the song will feel easy!
 That’s the great paradox of rock guitar.